LauYeeYu/Lau-CPP-Lib/wiki/file_unrolled_linked_list_en.md

 - `[[nodiscard]] ValueType* GetWithPointer(const KeyType& key);`
   - Get the point of the value of a certain key.
   - If the node doesn't exist, a nullptr will be returned instead.
+  - Note that modifying the content this pointer is pointing **won't** actually modify the contents in this list.
   - To avoid memory leak, if the function doesn't return a nullptr, always free the memory (by using `delete` operator) whenever you don't need it.